wvlet/airframe/airspec/README.md

 ## Dependency Injection with Airframe DI

 AirSpec can pass shared objects to your test cases by using function arguments.
-This enables sharing objects initialized at the global session between the test cases in a test instance.
+This is useful for sharing objects initialized only once at the beginning with test cases.

-## Global and Local Sessions
+### Global and Local Sessions

 AirSpec manages two types of sessions: _global_ and _local_:
 - For each AirSpec instance, a single global session will be created.